Using the Newton-Raphson Method with Automatic Differentiation to Numerically Solve Implied Volatility of Stock Option

-Since $\frac{\partial^2 u(S,t)}{\partial^2 S}$ is the Greek $\Gamma$ which is proved to be non-negative, and $S^2$ is greater than $0$; thus, the expected direction of an option price depends on $\sigma - \hat{sigma}$; that is, under the assumptions, we expect the option price in the market to increase if $\sigma - \hat{sigma} > 0$, the volatility of the underlying asset is greater than the implied volatility of the option.
-After deriving the equation, the paper also examines the validity of the mathematical model and generates a possible winning strategy from the model.
-After testing the hypothesis, it gets a precision of 55.57{\%}.
+Since $\frac{\partial^2 u(S,t)}{\partial S^2}$, denoted as the Greek letter $\Gamma$, is proven to be non-negative, and $S^2$ is greater than 0, the expected direction of the option price depends on $\sigma - \hat{\sigma}$.
+Specifically, under these assumptions, we expect the option price in the market to increase if $\sigma - \hat{\sigma} > 0$, meaning the volatility of the underlying asset is greater than the implied volatility of the option.
+After deriving the equation, the paper also examines the validity of the mathematical model and generates a possible winning strategy based on it.
+Testing the hypothesis yields an accuracy of 55.57\%.

-The result from \cite{Kirill} strengthens the role and the importance of the implied volatility of options in financial mathematics.
-However, the Black-Scholes equation, on which the paper relies on, is not the only single method used to price an option.
-Moreover, this method works only for European options.
+The results from \cite{Kirill} reinforce the role and importance of implied volatility in financial mathematics.
+However, the Black-Scholes equation, on which the paper relies, is not the only method used to price options, and it is applicable only to European options.

-In this paper, we firstly present the algorithm of Binomial model and explain why it can be used to find the implied volatility of an option's price by showing the convergence from the Black-Scholes equation to the Binomial model.
-We discuss the method of calculating implied volatility inversely via binomial model by explaning the conditions and parameters the model is required.
+In this paper, we first present the algorithm of the Binomial model and explain why it can be used to find the implied volatility of an option's price by demonstrating the convergence from the Black-Scholes equation to the Binomial model.
+We then discuss the method of calculating implied volatility inversely via the Binomial model, explaining the necessary conditions and parameters for the model.

-Then, we test our model by employing the binomial model to calculate the implied volatility of an option price generated from Geometric Brownian motion model with $\mu = 0$, $\sigma=0.2$, and compare the result from the Binomial Model to the result from the Black-Scholes Model, and find out the relative difference between the precision of two models.
+Next, we test our model by using the Binomial model to calculate the implied volatility of an option price generated from the Geometric Brownian motion model with $\mu = 0$ and $\sigma = 0.2$.
+We compare the results from the Binomial model to those from the Black-Scholes model and analyze the relative difference in the accuracy of the two models.